jnozzi/cocoadev.com/markdown/AppWindowBehaviour.md

 ----
 I'll pile on here.
 It sounds like the behavior the OP wants is to hide the window when the user hits the close button, and show it again when they click the app's icon or otherwise reopen the app.
 In a nutshell, you'll want to handle the reopen event as above, and also handle the window delegate method -shouldWindowClose:.
 For a simple app, you might even put both these methods in a single controller that's both the application's delegate and the window's delegate, like this:

-#import "General/WindowDelegate.h"
+#import "WindowDelegate.h"

-@implementation General/WindowDelegate
+@implementation WindowDelegate
-- (BOOL)applicationShouldHandleReopen:(General/NSApplication *)theApplication
+- (BOOL)applicationShouldHandleReopen:(NSApplication *)theApplication
                     hasVisibleWindows:(BOOL)flag
 {
     if( !flag )